albi3ro/M4/README.md

 ## Metals, Magnets, and Miscellaneous Materials: Blog Introduction to Computational Condensed Matter

 ### by Christina Lee,
-### PhD student at Okinawa Institute of Science and Technology Graduate University, Japan.

 ### Check out http://albi3ro.github.io/M4/ to get the static blog website version of these jupyter notebooks.

-You thought particle physics and astronomy were the only big frontiers in physics?
-Well, you thought wrong.
-Follow this blog to start discovering some of the wonders of materials all around you, and some of the revolutions that are shocking the field.

 I will vary the level from undergraduate physics major to graduate student in the field.
 I still encourage the curious layperson to peruse.
 So you know what you are getting yourself into, I've developed a difficulty ranking scheme: